 In January 2009, the CICA issued Section 1582 - Business Combinations, which replaces Section 1581 - Business Combinations, and Section 1601 - Consolidated Financial Statements and Section 1602 - Non-Controlling Interests, which replace Section 1600 - Consolidated Financial Statements.
 These new sections are effective for years beginning on or after January 1, 2011 with earlier adoption permitted.
 Section 1582 and 1602 will require net assets, non-controlling interests and goodwill acquired in a business combination to be recorded at fair value and non-controlling interests will be reported as a component of equity.
 In addition, the definition of a business is expanded and is described as an integrated set of activities and assets that are capable of being managed to provide a return to investors or economic benefits to owners.
 As well acquisition costs are not part of the consideration and are to be expensed when incurred.
-These new sections are not expected to have a material impact on the Company's financial condition or operating results.
+The Company has early adopted these new sections as of August 1, 2010 and there was no material impact on the Company's financial condition or operating results.